U.S. judge rejects Hawaii's bid to exempt grandparents from Trump travel ban

 The state of Hawaii asked Watson last week to clarify the Supreme Court's ruling, arguing the government's definition of "bona fide relationship" was too narrow.

-Justice Department lawyers said its definition "hews closely" to language found in U.S. immigration law, while Hawaii's attorney general office said other parts of immigration law included grandparents as close family.
+Justice Department lawyers said its definition "hews closely" to language found in U.S. immigration law, while Hawaii's attorney general's office said other parts of immigration law included grandparents as close family.

 The government reversed its position on fiancés before the ban went into effect last week, saying they could also qualify for exceptions.
-The government described in a court filing a 72-hour scramble to "coordinate among multiple government agencies, and issue detailed guidance" on how to implement the Supreme Court's ruling.

 The roll-out of the narrowed version of the ban was more subdued last week compared to January, when Trump first signed a more expansive version of the order.
 That sparked protests and chaos at airports around the country and the world.

-(Reporting by Dan Levine in San Francisco; Editing by Peter Cooney and Paul Tait)
+Reporting by Dan Levine in San Francisco; Editing by Peter Cooney and Paul Tait